The hugs were plentiful among participants, their families and friends Thursday evening...

 A job and a second chance

-Since completing her rehabilitation at Phoenix House last January, Dutton has been living in supportive housing in Mastic for Suffolk residents with behavioral health issues.
+Since completing her rehabilitation at Phoenix House in January, Dutton has been living in supportive housing in Mastic for Suffolk residents with behavioral health issues.
 She said the nonprofit provided her with a scholarship toward becoming a provisional certified recovery peer advocate, as well as a job.

 She also wants to remain a positive, permanent fixture in the lives of her daughters, 10 and 12, who live with their paternal grandmother in Brooklyn.

 "Last Saturday, I took them to Empire Adventure Park," she said.
-"We go out to have breakfast on Sundays in the morning, we'll meet up at the park, play around, or I go to my mother-in-law's house ...
+"We go out to have breakfast on Sundays in the morning, we'll meet up at the park, play around, or I go to my mother-in-law's house. ...
 It's been a miracle."

 SUBSCRIBE